Learn what moves will enable you to take down gyms easily.

-Here’s the slightly annoying things about moves in Pokemon Go: You currently can’t teach a Pokemon moves or replace old ones.
 Each Pokemon has a pool of moves it can use, and the ones it actually gets from that pool are determined at random.
 If you want a Charmeleon with a specific move-set, for instance, you simply have to keep hatching, catching or evolving them until you get the desired move set.
 You have one other option to get the moves you want, which is to grind raid battles until a Pokemon TM drops – TMs can be used to teach Pokemon a new charged or fast move at random from their move pool.

 With all that explained, we’ve listed the best 15 moves in both the standard move and charge move categories below along with type, DPS and the Pokemon that can have it.
 You can find the full move list complete with all their stats over on The Silph Road’s website.